deneha/azure-guidance/best-practices-api-implementation.md

 	Keeping a connection open can can help to improve responsiveness by reducing latency and network congestion, but it can be detrimental to scalability by keeping unnecessary connections open for longer than required, limiting the ability of other concurrent clients to connect.
 It can also affect battery life if the client application is running on a mobile device; if the application only makes occassional requests to the server, maintaining an open connection can cause the battery to drain more quickly.
 To ensure that a connection is not made persistent with HTTP 1.1, the client can include a Connection:Close header with messages to override the default behavior.
 Similarly, if a server is handling a very large number of clients it can include a Connection:Close header in response messages which should close the connection and save server resources.

-	> **Note**: Persistent HTTP connections are a purely optional feature to reduce the network overhead associated with repeatedly establishing a communications channel.
+	> [AZURE.NOTE] Persistent HTTP connections are a purely optional feature to reduce the network overhead associated with repeatedly establishing a communications channel.
 Neither the web API nor the client application should depend on a persistent HTTP connection being available.
 Do not use persistent HTTP connections to implement Comet-style notification systems; instead you should utilize sockets (or websockets if available) at the TCP layer.
 Finally, note Keep-Alive headers are of limited use if a client application communicates with a server via a proxy; only the connection with the client and the proxy will be persistent.

 ## Considerations for publishing and managing a web API